Why Does Burning Wood Pop

 Best wood Tips and References website.

-Why Does Burning Wood Pop.
-As the wood heats up, the warmth penetrates deep into these pockets.
+In basic terms, it has something to do with the combustion gases escaping from the wood.
+As the trapped moisture heats up, it will.
 In fact, as the firewood is burning and combustion is being released into the air, the burnt wood is converted into heat and waste gasses.

 In All Actuality, These Popping And Cracking Sounds Are Coming From A Chemical Reaction Inside Of Your Fireplace.